Tulipa clusiana

-Tulipa clusiana, the lady tulip, is an Asian species of tulip native to Afghanistan, Iran, Iraq, Pakistan and the western Himalayas.
+Tulipa clusiana, the lady tulip, is an Asian species of tulip native to Afghanistan, Iran, Iraq, Pakistan and the western Himalayas of India.
 It is widely cultivated as an ornamental and is reportedly naturalized in France, Spain, Portugal, Italy, Tunisia, Greece, and Turkey.

 The plant grows to a height of 6 to 12 in (15 to 30 cm).
 It flowers during the spring season.

 The following cultivars have received the Royal Horticultural Society's Award of Garden Merit.
 All are relatively small, with narrow pointed tepals, often bi-coloured.